TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

 Perfect!
-We have a new `subdomain`!
+We have discovered a new `subdomain`!

 <br />